Hope Music Group: 2011–2014 : DeadZone Recordz to Hope Music

-2014 - 2016 : Sony Music/The Orchard Partnership
+2014–2016 : Sony Music/The Orchard Partnership

-In April2015, HMG entered an exclusive distributed deal with Sony Music Entertainment's main distribution service company The Orchard (company) for a 4-year deal.
+In April 2015, HMG entered an exclusive distributed deal with Sony Music Entertainment's main distribution service company The Orchard (company) for a 4-year deal.

 HMG energized the breakthrough of Cameroonian urban music by managing artists and developing urban music styles in Cameroon and abroad.

 The label catalog is rather modern, Pop, Contemporary R&B, world music, electronic music, reggae, soul and hip-hop.

 The label released several projects such as Partage EP of Michael Kiessou, La loi de la nature of Dynastie le tigre and Parti De Rien of Georges Breezy.

-2016 - present : Philjohn Investment Holding and restructuring
+2016–present : Philjohn Investment Holding and restructuring

 In November 2016, HMG had new shareholders such as HTD & Penthold, which bought the respective shares of Armel Nango and Philippe Nkouaya.
 HMG becomes a subsidiary of Henthold and joins the conglomerate with sister companies Hope Music Publishing, Hope Management & Consulting (HOMCO), YASHA Corp., Hope Clothing, Philjohn Technologies & Hope Entertainment Pictures (HentPix).

 In February 2017, an edition service is coupled with those of the label via the sister company Hope Music Publishing which has a catalog of more than 700 songs and added to that of HMG, brings back a catalog of more than 1000 songs.
 In November 2017 hope music group signs a distribution deal with a Gabonese label the node music through Kiss levray.

-List of Hope Music Group labels & artists
+List of Hope Music Group labels and artists

 In January 2017, the label subdivided its large catalog into 3 under separate labels, Binam Nation, Easy Hits Recordz & Bakwaaba Muzik.
 Each catalog has specific services and specializes in specific areas.